-The credit facility is force impaired due to various reasons, such as bankruptcy, appointment of Independent Financial Advisor, etc. In the event where a credit facility is not in default or past due but force impaired, the credit facility shall be classified as impaired upon approval by GAQC.
+The credit facility is force impaired due to various reasons which may include the following: PN17 classification by Bursa, bankruptcy/winding up orders, appointment of Independent Financial Advisor/Liquidator/Receivers & Managers, ceased operations and/or suspended with no likelihood of resuming in the next 12 months, business viability is affected with payment capability in doubt resulting in going concern issue in the near term, etc. In the event where a credit facility is not in default or past due but force impaired, the credit facility shall be classified as impaired upon approval by GAQC.